patsichat/banking-services/README.md

 Definition of done:
 - User can see all tiles
-- User can see image and title of each tiles
+- User can see image and title of each tile
-- User can navigate to detail page with enable tiles
+- User can navigate to detail page from enabled tiles
-- User can not navigate to detail page with disable tiles
+- User cannot navigate to detail page from disable tiles

-Extra point
+Extra points
-- User can see tiles alpha to 0.5 when disable
+- Disabled tile should have alpha = 0.5
-- User can see corner radius tiles
+- Tile corner radius = 10.0
-- User can perform deeplink in detail page
+- User can perform deeplink from detail page

 <table border="0">
   <td>